Crunch3D/Klipper-Ender-5-PlusSKR-Mini-E3-v3.0/README.md

 ### Phaetus Dragonfly BMS Hotend

 Clearance from the gantry is minimal with the stock part cooling setup, and may cause the silicone sock to be unremovable.
 You can add some washers as a spacer, but I chose to use the BantaMount which doesn't have this issue.
+For the BantaMount, extra clearance is needed at the rear of the hotend mount.
+If you need this file, please open a new issue and I will get right on it.

 ## Extra Notes